michaeltlombardi/pentola-book/manuscript/03-craft/a-dweomers.md

 G>
 G> Part of the purpose of keeping the list of dweomers in this section small is to emphasize that every organization has different needs and focuses - and so they research and teach particular dweomers.
 G>
-G> Magic in Pentola is vast and varied, and there should be dozens of spells unique to a particular Crafter or organization.
+G> Magic in Pentola is vast and varied, and there should be dozens of dweomers unique to a particular Crafter or organization.
 G> The common dweomers are the sort of thing that shouldn't be surprising or particularly wondrous to behold - the strange and surprising dweomers should be researched and taught - and therefore known - by a smaller number of people.

 ## Researching Dweomers